コンテンツにスキップ

 sandbox.start()

-For more information, see the Python SDK and TypeScript SDK references:
+For more information, see the Python SDK, TypeScript SDK, Ruby SDK, Go SDK, CLI, and API references:

-stop (Python SDK), stop (TypeScript SDK)
+stop (Python SDK)

-find_one (Python SDK), findOne (TypeScript SDK)
+find_one (Python SDK)

 Archive Sandboxes

-When sandboxes are archived, the entire filesystem state is moved to very cost-effective object storage, making it possible to keep sandboxes available for an extended period.
+When sandboxes are archived, the entire filesystem state is moved to a cost-effective object storage, making it possible to keep sandboxes available for an extended period.
 Starting an archived sandbox takes more time than starting a stopped sandbox, depending on its size.

-A sandbox must be stopped before it can be archived, and can be started again in the same way as a stopped sandbox.
+A sandbox must be stopped before it can be archived and can be started again in the same way as a stopped sandbox.

 # Archive Sandbox